Safe Routes to School Updates:

 Please contact Robert Miller if you have any questions.

 firstname.lastname@example.org - (541) 826-4212 ext 105

 Please contact Scott Whitman if you have any questions.

 East Main Street/Stevens Road Updates: Click here for the latest updates

 At a Glance Schedule:

-December 2019 Construction will continue with one-lane traffic control during the day to pave driveways, install light pole foundations, and prepare/pour sidewalks.
+Currently Construction will continue through January and February of 2020, with one-lane traffic control during the day to install the remaining sidewalks and light standards.

 Completion April 2020 depending on weather